 Students with fewer than two years of college credits and significant professional experience may earn the associate of science degree in organizational management.

 Students with two years of college-level credits from a regionally accredited institution and significant professional experience may earn the bachelor of science degree in business administration, human resource management, marketing, not-for-profit leadership and psychology.
 Students may also earn a bachelor of social work degree in social work.

-A TESOL (Teachers of English to Speakers of Other Languages) certification is also offered by the Online Programs.
-The TESOL certification will equip adult students to work effectively with English language learners in their churches or social service organizations.
-The TESOL certification requires a practicum experience.
+A TESOL (Teachers of English to Speakers of Other Languages) certificate is also offered by the Online Programs.
+The TESOL certificate will equip adult students to work effectively with English language learners in their churches or social service organizations.
+The TESOL certificate requires a practicum experience.
 (See TEX 396 for explanation.)

-Students interested in digital media arts may pursue a certificate of completion in animation or film/tv.
+Students interested in digital media arts may pursue a certificate in animation or film/tv.

 Online classes are facilitated through a virtual classroom and do not have a residency requirement.
 Contact the Online Programs office for program availability and system requirements.